Valparaiso High School: Academics

 In 2004, Valparaiso High School was one of 30 schools chosen nationwide as a model school by an initiative of the Council of Chief State School Officers, the International Center for Leadership in Education and the Bill & Melinda Gates Foundation.
 The initiative recognizes schools that are successful at providing quality education to all students.
 The high school's history of continuous improvement on benchmarks, service learning initiative commitments, as well as having offered diverse extracurricular programs were all cited in its achievement.
 The school also promotes leadership, a model of civility, and a connection to the greater Valparaiso community.

 Valparaiso High School has offered the IB Diploma Program since August 1995.
 Students at VHS usually take IB exams in May.
 In the last session, students completed the following exams: Biology, Chemistry, Economics, English, French, German, History, Information Technology in Global Society, Mathematics, Music, Physics, Spanish, Theory of Knowledge and Visual Arts.

+Athletics

+Athletic teams at Valparaiso High School play under the nickname "Vikings" and compete in the Duneland Athletic Conference.
+The Vikings have won 31 Indiana High School Athletic Association (IHSAA) Championships, tied at 5th most of any Indiana high school.

+Mental Attitude Award Winners

+The "Mental Attitude Award" in the IHSAA, recognizes student-athletes who demonstrate exceptional character, sportsmanship, and a positive mental approach, both on and off the "field".